xsilium/MTG-Printable-Labels/README.md

 Better directions to come after further testing.

-Special thanks to:
+**Special thanks to:**
-u/yuri-g (https://www.reddit.com/user/yuri-g) for the first draft of this u/LostPaddle (https://www.reddit.com/user/lostpaddle) for the updated version Keyrune (https://andrewgioia.github.io/Keyrune/index.html) for the SVG icons for all the sets.
+- u/yuri-g (https://www.reddit.com/user/yuri-g) for the first draft of this
+- u/LostPaddle (https://www.reddit.com/user/lostpaddle) for creating v2
+- Keyrune (https://andrewgioia.github.io/Keyrune/index.html) for the SVG icons for all the sets.